Scale Your Business With Digital Transformation — Pro Tips On Product Launch

 Project prioritization framework

-One of the most important tasks in product development is right prioritization.
-Releases should be continuous, and each release should include high-priority features first.
+One of the most important tasks in product development is right prioritization, which is why so many companies choose to outsource development Eastern Europe.
+Releases should be continuous, and each release should include high-priority features first, and companies in Europe are masters at that.

 While we are developing the MVP, there are no particular prioritization issues, as everything that is included in the MVP has a high priority, and everything that is not included has a low priority.